-Diane is a multi award-winning director and actor, and is the long-time Artistic and Producing Director of one of Canada’s most resilient and successful independent theatre company’s, Ruby Slippers Theatre.
-She is the 2017 recipient of the prestigious Bra D’Or Award, a national award annually presented by the Playwrights Guild of Canada, in recognition of her years of championing works by women.
+Diane is a multi award-winning director, actor, and is the long-time Artistic Director of one of Canada’s most resilient and successful independent theatre company’s, Ruby Slippers Theatre.
+She is a recipient of the prestigious Bra D’Or Award, a national award annually presented by the Playwrights Guild of Canada, in recognition of her years of championing works by women.
 She was also a nominee for the 2018 Women of Distinction Awards.

 For Ruby Slippers Theatre, Diane has commissioned many English language translations of the best in contemporary French Canadian plays.
 She has proceeded to also produce and direct their award-winning English language premieres in Vancouver.
 Her affinity for the best in the French Canadian canon in English translation has resulted in critically heralded productions that include Down Dangerous Passes Road by Michel Marc Bouchard, translated by Linda Gaboriau, The Winners by Francois Archambault, translated by Shelley Tepperman, After Me by Christian Bégin, translated by Leanna Brodie, Life Savers by Serge Boucher, translated by Shelley Tepperman, I Lost My Husband by Catherine Leger, translated by Leanna Brodie, The Leisure Society and You Will Remember Me by François Archambault, translated by Bobby Theodore.
 She also produced and directed the west coast English language premiere of Michel Tremblay’s iconic Les Belles-soeurs.